 Mind Blower #2.
 “Ask and you will receive.”

-This one comes from Mark 7:7 and deals directly with what we may ask for in prayer and out of life—and it sure makes it sound easy: Ask, and you will receive.
+This one comes from Matthew 7:7 and deals directly with what we may ask for in prayer and out of life—and it sure makes it sound easy: Ask, and you will receive.
 Search, and you will find.
 Knock, and the door will be opened for you.

 This one I take with a grain of salt, as I don’t think you can take this to mean that God is a fairy godmother granting all wishes.
 But I do think it’s another sign that divine help is available to us, IF we’re on the right path, pursuing our true purpose in life.
 Do all you can with your own abilities, but when you find yourself stuck, simply ask for help and it will be given.

 Mind Blower #3.
 “When you pray, pray privately.”

 I was raised to believe that the place to pray was in church.
 Sure, you could say a bedtime prayer, but if you really wanted a direct connection to the divine, it was best done on Sundays from the pew.
 This passage from Matthew 6:6 counters that in a big way.
 Here, Jesus instructs:

 When you pray, go to your room and close the door.
 Pray privately to your Father who is with you.
 Your Father sees what you do in private.
 He will reward you.

 As you may know, nowhere in the bible does Jesus talk about setting up a church or attending church.
 This was the idea of Paul of Tarsus, who’s prominently featured in the New Testament, but who never actually met or received any direction from Jesus.

 In fact, the preceding passage in Matthew 6:5 actually seems to say don’t go to church: When you pray, don’t be like hypocrites.
 They like to stand in synagogues and on street corners to pray so that everyone can see them.